TERMS AND CONDITIONS OF YOUR ACCOUNT

 In the event that we are held liable for any reason related to any stop payment order, we shall not be liable to you or any third party for any special, indirect, punitive or consequential damages of any sort.

 TELEPHONE TRANSFERS - A telephone transfer of funds from this account to another account with us, if otherwise arranged for or permitted, may be made by the same persons and under the same conditions generally applicable to withdrawals made in writing.
-Unless a different limitation is disclosed in writing, we restrict the number of transfers from a savings account to another account or to third parties, to a maximum of six per month (less the number of "preauthorized transfers" during the month).
-Other account transfer restrictions may be described elsewhere.
+Limitations on the number of telephonic transfers from a savings account are described elsewhere.

 NOTICES - Any written notice you give us is effective when we actually receive it, and it must be given to us according to the specific delivery instructions provided elsewhere, if any.
 We must receive it in time to have a reasonable opportunity to act on it.
 If the notice is regarding a check or other item, you must give us sufficient information to be able to identify the check or item, including the precise check or item number, amount, date and payee.
 Written notice we give you is effective when it is deposited in the United States Mail with proper postage and addressed to your mailing address we have on file.
 Notice to any of you is notice to all of you.